CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/DER.2.3 Clearance of far-reaching security incidents.md

 ### 1.3 Delimitation

 An information network can only be purged if the APT incident was previously successfully detected and forensically analyzed.
-However, detection and forensics are not the subject of this module, but are dealt with in DER.1 * Detection of Security-Relevant Events * and DER.2.2 * Precaution for IT Forensics *.
+Detection and forensics, however, are not the subject of this module, but are dealt with in DER.1 * Detection of security-relevant events * and DER.2.2 * Precaution for IT forensics *.

 In this module, only the cleanup of APT incidents is considered.
 Common incidents are dealt with in module DER.2.1 * Incident Management *.
 Also, the building block does not describe how so-called "Indicators of Compromise" (IOCs), ie burglary traces, are derived and how they can be used to detect recurring attackers.
 It also does not discuss how any backdoors overlooked during analysis and cleanup can be found.
 Furthermore, the building block has to be demarcated from the higher-level incident management process (see DER.2.1 * Incident Management *), in which the cleanup is embedded.